TritonDataCenter/rfd/rfd/0034/README.md

   - install image(s)
   - setup support infrastructure (e.g. Fabric NAT)

-## M4: Update CNAPI
+## M4: Update VMAPI

-CNAPI will trigger and respond to migration calls, using workflow and cn-agent tasks to control and monitor the migration.
+VMAPI will trigger and respond to migration calls, using workflow and cn-agent tasks to control and monitor the migration.

-- add CNAPI API migration endpoint
+- add VMAPI API migration endpoint
 - add workflow tasks for control of the migration states
+- add CNAPI APIs to feed into cn-agent tasks
 - create cn-agent tasks to initiate sending/receiving
 - other actions on source/target instance cannot occur during a migration
 - instance cleanup
-- update sdc-clients to add CNAPI migration API wrappers
+- update sdc-clients to add VMAPI migration API wrappers

 ## M5: Create sdc-migrate tooling